radish-es/casebook-property/content/casebook/title/cowichan-lra.md

 simplified and modernized the system: Victor Di Castri, *Registration of Title to Land*, (Toronto: Thomson Reuters, 2023) at 1.14.

-#### 2. Do ss 23 and 25 of the LTA bar a declaration that Richmond's fee
-simple interests in Cowichan Title Lands are defective and invalid?
+#### 2. Do ss 23 and 25 of the LTA bar a declaration that Richmond's fee simple interests in Cowichan Title Lands are defective and invalid?

-I turn first to determine whether, as a matter of statutory interpretation, and of the *LTA* apply to preclude a declaration that Richmond's fee simple interests are invalid.
+I turn first to determine whether, as a matter of statutory interpretation, s 23 and 25 of the *LTA* apply to preclude a declaration that Richmond's fee simple interests are invalid.
 The *LTA* is a provincial statute of general application and whether it applies to Aboriginal title is first a matter of statutory interpretation.